 - a.
 Wear shoes and something to protect you from the elements. - b.
-Close all windows and doors and exit quietly and orderly. - c.
-Leave through the pre-assigned exit or alternate and report to the determined evacuation area on the sidewalk outside the residence or where instructed by your Faculty Director.
+Close all windows and doors and exit quietly and orderly.

 - a.
 Activate the fire alarm/pull station. - b.
 Evacuate the building. - c.
 Call the fire department at 999 and provide the following information - i.
 Your name - ii.
 The location and nature of the fire. - d.
 Inform officials of any students unable to evacuate. - e.
 Go to your evacuation area so staff will know you evacuated. - f.
 Wait for further instructions from emergency personnel.